Fin-PRM: A Domain-Specialized Process Reward Model for Financial Reasoning in Large Language Models: Applications of Fin-PRM

+PRMs can be used as offline filters to identify high-quality reasoning trajectories from large pools of synthetic data.
+In the financial domain, where incorrect intermediate steps can severely degrade learning, effective data selection is especially critical.
+In this experiment, we evaluate whether Fin-PRM can better curate supervised fine-tuning (SFT) data than general-purpose PRMs.

+\paragraph{Settings.} We first use Qwen3-8B to generate multiple distinct reasoning trajectories for each question in the CFLUE training set,\footnote{To avoid coupling reward modeling with the trajectory generator, and to test generalization beyond the teacher model used for PRM training, we do not use DeepSeek-R1 at this stage.} enabling diversity in intermediate reasoning paths.
+Each trajectory $(x, s, a)$ is then scored by Fin-PRM using a combined step- and trajectory-level reward:

-Here, $\hat{R}_{\mathrm{step}}$ and $\hat{R}_{\mathrm{traj}}$ are the reward scores generated by Fin-PRM or other PRMs.
-The hyperparameter $\zeta$ balances the contribution of fine-grained step correctness and overall trajectory quality; we found $\zeta=1.0$ to work well in practice.
+where $\hat{R}_{\mathrm{step}}$ and $\hat{R}_{\mathrm{traj}}$ are the predicted step-level and trajectory-level scores produced by Fin-PRM.
+The hyperparameter $\zeta$ controls the trade-off between fine-grained step correctness and overall reasoning coherence; we set $\zeta = 1.0$ in all experiments.

-As shown in Table \ref{tab:sft_selection_horizontal}, the selection strategy has a profound impact on model performance.
-Fine-tuning on randomly selected data degrades performance to 43.8\%, highlighting the risk of using noisy synthetic data.
-In contrast, all PRM-based selection methods provide a substantial boost over the 45.3\% base model accuracy.
-Our domain-specialized Fin-PRM achieves the highest accuracy of 58.2\%.
-This result not only demonstrates a 12.9-point improvement over the base model but also confirms that a finance-aware reward model is superior for curating high-quality reasoning data in this domain.